eliotcochrane/eliotcochrane.github.io/_posts/2023-11-01-snow-nihongo.md

 ### Conditions

-Next, we will cover terms that you might hear from Japanese skiers on the slope or when listening to the staff in the morning as they describe the snow report.
-Many of these keywords follow their foreign counterparts.
+Next, we will cover terms related to the conditions and slope or when listening to the staff in the morning as they describe the snow report.
+Many of the ski specific keywords follow their foreign counterparts.

 | English | Romanization | Japanese |
 | :-----: | :----------: | :------: |